Chinmayee-Nagaraj/face_detection-tinyfaces_pytorch/weights/README.md

-Checkpoint obtained after training the model for 20 epoches.
+Checkpoint obtained after training the tinyface model for 20 epoches.